CyberBriseno/Projects/Kali Linux/Securing Kali Linux/README.md

 # Securing Kali Linux in Windows

-This guide provides concise, methodical instructions for safeguarding your Kali Linux VM running on Windows.
-Follow each step meticulously to fortify your environment and ensure optimal protection.
+This guide is to walk you through on securing your Kali Linux machine.

 ## Table of Contents